NPTE-PTA

 Coxa vara and coxa valga

-Caused by defect in ossification (formation) of femoral head; can also be a result of avascular necrosis due to septic arthritis
+Caused by a defect in the ossification (formation) of the femoral head; it can also be a result of avascular necrosis due to septic arthritis

 Coxa vara- angle of femoral neck <115 degrees